elysewong/recipes-analysis/README.md

 ></iframe>
 The normalized histograms above illustrate the distribution of the number of ingredients in recipes with and without missing average ratings.
 The shapes of the two distributions appear quite similar, suggesting that the number of ingredients does not significantly influence whether a recipe has a missing average rating.
 However, we can perform a permutation test to formally assess this.

+The null hypothesis is that there is no relationship between the number of ingredients in a recipe and whether its average rating is missing.
+The alternative hypothesis is that there is a relationship between the number of ingredients in a recipe and whether its average rating is missing.
+We binned n_ingredients into five categories and compared the distribution of ingredient bins among recipes with and without missing avg_rating using total variation distance (TVD) as the test statistic.
+I chose total variation distance (TVD) as the test statistic instead of a difference in means or medians because TVD compares the entire distribution of ingredient counts between recipes with missing and non-missing ratings.
+In contrast, the mean and median collapse the data into a single summary number, which can be problematic here because n_ingredients is discrete, skewed, and heavily concentrated around a few values.
+As a result, the median can only take on a small set of values (often 0 or 1 apart), and the mean becomes overly sensitive to the dataset’s size and long right tail.
+<iframe
+  src="assets/nmar_permutation_4.html"
+  width="800"
+  height="450"
+  frameborder="0"
+></iframe>
+Since the p-value (0.1390) is greater than 0.05, we fail to reject the null hypothesis.
+We do not find sufficient evidence to suggest that the missingness of avg_rating depends on the number of ingredients in a recipe.

 ## **Hypothesis Testing**
 **Null Hypothesis**: Healthy-fitness-diet recipes have the same or higher average rating than other recipes.